Grain & Berry logo

 Excellent

-The brand provides an extensive 160-hour training curriculum designed to prepare four individuals for launch, incorporating on-site training to support operational readiness.
-The program includes on-site launch support focused on operational readiness; travel and lodging are the franchisee's responsibility, and additional on-site support services incur separate fees.
+Grain & Berry provides a comprehensive 160-hour training curriculum designed to prepare four individuals for launch, encompassing operational procedures, managerial responsibilities, and customer-facing protocols.
+The program includes on-site launch support focused on operational readiness, with travel and lodging expenses borne by the franchisee and on-site assistance available at additional cost.

 Franchisee Stability